-A simple miso soup is one of my favorite matsutake recipes.
-It comes together quickly and highlights the unique flavor of the mushrooms.
+A simple, traditional miso soup is one of my favorite matsutake recipes.
+It comes together quickly and highlights the unique, rich flavor of the mushrooms.

-I've eaten mushrooms in miso soup plenty of times, but usually they're small soup mushrooms like Flammelina velutipes (enoki), or Hypsizygus tessellatus (buna shimeji), never something as special as a matsie, and I wouldn't expect to.
+I've eaten different kinds of mushrooms in miso soup, but usually they're small soup mushrooms like Flammelina velutipes (enoki), or Hypsizygus tessellatus (buna shimeji), never something as special as a matsie, and I wouldn't expect to see them in a restaurant.

 Matsutake Miso Soup